docker-nginx-static/docker-nginx-static/README.md

 This command exposes an nginx server on port 8080 which serves the folder `/srv/web` from the host.

+The image is roughly half the size of the official nginx image and can only be used for static file serving.

 ### nginx-static via HTTPS

 To serve your static files over HTTPS you must use another reverse proxy.
 We recommend [træfik](https://traefik.io/) as a lightweight reverse proxy with docker integration.
 Do not even try to get HTTPS working with this image only, as it does not contain the nginx ssl module.